 An experienced high-level executive shared his concern about how attackers invest more time targeting high-net-worth individuals.
 If you fall into that category, especially now, you must be extra vigilant to protect yourself, your family, and your organization.

 The exploits may come in the form of attempts to get you to transfer money to a friend, someone threatening to send out defamatory information about you unless you pay them not to, or phony messages attempting to acquire some personally identifiable information from you.

+Additionally, there are crucial steps you must take to help protect your devices, including iPhones, iPads, Android phones and tablets, laptops, desktop computers, and all of your devices.
 Keep the devices locked up when they are not in your possession.
 If someone gains physical access to your device, it is possible that they can steal information, both your history and real-time now and into the future.

-Please forward this to your friends, so that they are extra vigilant too.
+Please forward this to your friends so that they are extra vigilant too.